 Did I mention that my father was also supposed to be on the ship?
 Yes.
 He was.
 But he took another.
 And he was spared.
 Like Lord Mustache.
 Who is now King Mustache.
 You see, it really is, all daddy’s fault.

 And where’s my mother in all this, you ask?
 Where are the mothers ever?
 And would it matter if they were around?
-Half of us are raised by wet-nurses because our mothers are either dead or already hard at work on the next back-up heir, while the other half of us are raised by wet nurses because our mothers are too busy dressing for festivals and pleading for mercy on behalf of whoever got cornered in the perpetual chess game of our lives this week.
-Still, mine is decent enough, kind enough, the Robert of mothers, really.
-If I go by Maude instead of Matilda it’s because I do admire her, enough so that one could, if one were squinting, mistake it for affection.
-And besides, with so many Matildas running around for a time there, it was important to remain distinct.
+Half of us are raised by wet-nurses because our mothers are either dead or already hard at work on the next back-up heir, while the other half of us are raised by wet nurses because our mothers are too busy washing lepers and trying to please God so damn much even her husband almost didn’t marry her because he thought she was a nun.
+Still, mine was decent enough, kind enough, the Robert of mothers, really.
+She taught me how to read and she gave me her name.
+If I go by Maude instead of Matilda it’s because with so many Matildas running around for a time there, it was important to be distinct.
 And Adelin called me “Maude.”
 So I was “Maude.”
 And I’m still Maude.
 Though perhaps not to you.
 Lady will do for you.
 Though I’d prefer Queen.

 I don’t believe in ghosts.
 Do you?
 Well, you should not.
 Believe me, if any woman were to be haunted, it would be I, and I’m telling you now, there’s nothing.
 No Father.
 No other Matilda.
 No Adelin.
 Nothing badgers me, nothing scares me, nothing screams at me in the dark or walks around with its head under one arm and its ass shitting Satan’s fiery bollocks or what have you.
 When the night falls in my life, no faeries or goblins or specters come prowling about to torment me.
 There is just darkness, maybe stars, sometimes wind, and even if there is, under that, just silence.
 There is nothing there.
 And there should be.
 But there is not.
 And that’s worse.
 I sometimes think I would give anything, even my crown, even the crown of England, for one little ghost.
 But there’s no one to make that trade with.
 Not even you.
 You’re only here, because I needed someone to stay angry enough at to keep warm.
 When I leave, you’ll be gone too.
 You don’t exist without me.
 And before that offends you, please stop and think about how lucky you are to be so needed by me.